 How ADHD Affects The Brain: Implications For Treatment and Support

 ADHD affects the brain in ways that shape focus, impulses, and daily activities.
+So what part of the brain does ADHD affect?
 Attention Deficit Hyperactivity Disorder (ADHD) is a natural variation in how a person’s brain manages these functions.
-Rather than viewing it as a “disorder,” we recognize ADHD as a unique brain style that influences cognition and behavior.
+Rather than viewing it as a “disorder,” we recognize ADHD as a unique brain style.

-By examining the neurological underpinnings of ADHD, we can better appreciate the challenges individuals face.
-We can also identify ways to support them and discover why approaches tailored to their neurotype can be transformative.
+By looking at the brain science behind ADHD, we can better understand the challenges people face.
+We can also find ways to support them and see why approaches tailored to their neurotype can be life-changing.

 Understanding the ADHD Brain Structure